PresleyHank/RCP-Download-Monitor-Bridge/readme.txt

 1. Download
 2. Activate
-3. In Downloads, set files to "Members Only"
+3. In Downloads, configure the "restrict this content" meta box.

 == Changelog ==

+= 1.0.4 =
+* Added support for Restrict Content Pro version 3.0.
+* Updated the usage of a deprecated Download Monitor method.

 = 1.0.3 =
 * Added support for restricting downloads based on the subscription level, access level, or role.